 Setting up at Llanerch Vineyard

-We tend to play the Woodland Marquee, and the key thing about it is the installed PA - which you use; bands don’t bring their own front-of-house into this room, you mix into the house rig.
-That’s no hardship, because it’s a proper system: an Outline Vegas 8CX rig with SUB 118 subs, plus Outline Charlie 4 delay speakers spaced down the room.
-The delays do the heavy lifting on coverage, so the level on stage can stay genuinely low - that’s good for the band’s mix in our in-ears (we run in-ears only, never floor wedges) and good for the guests sitting nearest the front.
+We tend to play the Woodland Marquee.
+The PA is installed and you mix into it - bands don’t bring their own front-of-house into this room.
+It’s a proper system: an Outline Vegas 8CX rig with SUB 118 subs, plus Outline Charlie 4 delay speakers spaced down the room.
+The delays do the heavy lifting on coverage, so the level on stage can stay low - that’s good for the band’s mix in our in-ears (we run in-ears only, never floor wedges) and good for the guests sitting nearest the front.

 The room runs an SG Audio 10EaZy sound limiter, and unlike a lot of limiters it’s an easy one to work with.
 Most limiters watch a bass-weighted average over time and cut the power to the stage when you go over - trip those a few times and the whole evening can shut down.
-This one doesn’t cut the power, it just pulls the volume down if you don’t manage it; sit on the threshold too long, especially with bass, and it quietly takes the level down on you.
-That’s exactly why the readout matters: the current level shows on a big screen up in the roof of the marquee that we can read straight from the stage, so we can watch where we are all night, keep the low end in check and stay genuinely dynamic instead of getting dragged down.
-The one thing to plan around: after 10:30pm the limiter steps down hard, and the allowed level has to come down with it because of how close the neighbours are.
-It’s not subtle, so we build the night around it.
+This one doesn’t cut the power.
+It pulls the volume down if you leave it alone: sit on the threshold too long, especially with bass, and it quietly takes the level off you.
+The current level shows on a big screen up in the roof of the marquee, readable straight from the stage, so we watch where we are all night and keep the low end in check.
+At 10pm the limiter steps down and the allowed level comes down with it, because of how close the neighbours are.
+The venue is clear about that well ahead of the day, so it’s a timing to build the evening around.
 Load-in is easy - it’s a ground-level vineyard site, vehicles get close, no stairs or long carry, and power is no drama where the band sets up.

-The delay system and the well-behaved limiter mean a tight, balanced lineup sounds excellent here without ever leaning on volume.
-We play Llanerch most often as a 5-piece or 6-piece - vocals, guitar, bass and drums with keys or sax on top - which fills the Woodland Marquee comfortably.
-For a full 200-guest day we can scale up, but with the post-10:30 step-down in mind the sound here rewards arrangement and dynamics over a bigger backline.
+The delays and the limiter both suit a tight, balanced lineup rather than a loud one.
+We play Llanerch most often as a 5-piece or 6-piece - two vocals, guitar, bass and drums, with keys or a second guitar as the fifth - which fills the Woodland Marquee.
+For a full 200-guest day we can scale up, but with the 10pm step-down, arrangement and dynamics do more here than a bigger backline.

 How a wedding day flows at Llanerch Vineyard